Sending PingPlotter/MultiPing email alerts to a 3rd party

 The only time you should direct an email alert from PingPlotter/MultiPing to a service provider is when they have explicitly instructed you to do so.

-When you send events with PingPlotter/MultiPing, you're using your own email account, and your network address(es) - and it's likely that your provider will recognize this and get upset at you (and sending these messages anonymously doesn't accomplish anything productive).
-For best results, we always recommend providing your provider with well thought out assertions complete with PingPlotter proof to help solidify your case.
+When you send events with PingPlotter/MultiPing, you're using your own email account, and your network address(es).
+It's likely your provider will recognize this and get upset at you (and sending these messages anonymously doesn't accomplish anything productive).
+For best results, we always recommend providing your provider with well-thought-out assertions complete with PingPlotter proof to help solidify your case.
 Automated email alert messages can be counterproductive to your cause (anyone ever heard about the boy that cried wolf..?).

 Furthermore, the practice of sending automated email alerts to a provider can make the process of reaching out to a provider for help even more difficult for a PingPlotter/MultiPing user who has taken the time to build a strong case on their issue.
 This makes the world of network troubleshooting a bit worse for everyone involved (and getting a network issue solved can prove a stressful enough endeavor as it is).